DaltonSW/daltvim/README.md

 ### Pending

-- How can I wrap existing text with parents/quotes/etc? (ie "string" -> { "string" } )
 - No way to interact with terminal inside of Neovim for quick stuff
 - Open link under cursor in browser